investindex/Guidelines/README.md

 Homeowners are quite aware of the cost of interest on their mortgage loan.
 But most people don’t consider the __opportunity cost of home equity__.
 The prevailing view is that it's ideal to own your home outright.
 Certainly, it may feel great to own a home with no debt, and you can decide if that’s worth it to you.
 But we can illustrate why home equity has an [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost).
 Let’s say we own a home worth $300K.
 We could keep the home, or we could sell it and switch to renting.
 If we sell it, we’ll pay some thousands in closing costs.
 We can then invest perhaps $280K in risky assets like a stock fund, which has much higher expected return than a home.

 This betrays many people’s intuitions about the merits of owning a home.
 It’s especially counterintuitive that a home with no remaining mortgage has the highest opportunity cost.
 But that’s the nature of an opportunity cost: when you buy a home and lock up all that money in home equity, you sacrifice the greater potential gains from investing in assets with higher expected return.
-This is not an out-of-pocket cost that shows up on a bill, but you do pay it.
+This is not an out-of-pocket expense that shows up on a bill, but it is a real cost.
 It means that the net worth of a renter can easily keep up with the net worth of a homeowner, _if_ the renter invests the money they would have spent on higher housing costs.

 One way to reduce housing costs is to __share common spaces__ with others, if you're willing to do so.
 Living spaces are more efficient with shared resources: the bathrooms, washer and dryer, kitchen, common room.
 Want to rent a multi-bedroom house with a few people, or share a two-bedroom condo with a friend?
 That's relatively easy to start, and allows people to move in and out with flexibility.
 Want to _buy_ a home with others?
 That is less flexible, more logistically difficult, and entails a lot of risk and liability.<sup id="fn2">[[2]](#f2)</sup> Renting facilitates the use of multi-room units with common resources.